Process and methods

 Experts on the topic of a guideline who join a standing committee to work on that guideline.
 They may include lay members, practitioners, providers and commissioners.

-A committee consisting of members appointed for the development of a specific guideline.
+A committee consisting of members appointed for the development of a specific guideline or to work on multiple guidelines within a topic area.